ngolebiewski/next-art-portfolio/README.md

 ![Art Portfolio Site with Next.js](/public/screenshots/art_portfolio_header.png)

-## Art and Coding Portfolio for Nick Golebiewski
+# Art and Coding Portfolio, by and for Nick Golebiewski

 - Use Next.JS and Typescript, Prisma and PostgreSQL, and a bit of Python for data wrangling and writing to the database.
 - Build SQL Database and scripts to import 4,000+ artworks from Instagram and Tumblr data dumps.
 - Make art look good, and replace embarassing old Wordpress site, while showing off coding skills.
 - Deploy on AWS + smartly set us DNS, while keeping some services (like SMTP mail server) on old school Dreamhost.
 - Increase art business, be able to find artworks, mobile friendly, etc.

-## Status
+## Development
-- Testing out the site of Vercel with a Neon Postgres database
+- Deployed on Vercel with a Neon Database-
--

 ## Dev Log